extremenetworks/ansible-extreme/README.md

 ## EXOS

 [Rafael Vencioneck](https://github.com/rdvencioneck) has begun work on EXOS modules.
-The first of these has been merged into the Ansible devel branch, and will go GA in version 2.6 (ETA July 2018).
+The first of these has been merged into the Ansible devel branch, and will go GA in version 2.6 (ETA June 2018).

 Available modules: